-Google Sells Google Domains as Part of ongoing Cost-Cutting Efforts
+Google Sells Google Domains as Part of Ongoing Cost-Cutting Efforts

-If you bought up a Google Domain’s URL with a view to building some cool new website, things could be changing, with Google selling its Domains business to Squarespace for $180 million.
+If you bought a Google Domains URL with an intention of building some cool new website, things could be changing, with Google selling its Domains business to Squarespace for $180 million.

 As reported by Bloomberg, Google’s getting out of the domain naming racket, as it continues to cut costs, and re-focus on other, more future-facing elements.
 Earlier this year, Google announced that it would be culling over 12,000 roles at the company, equivalent to 6% of its global workforce, as part of a broader effort to sharpen its focus and re-direct key talent to emerging opportunities.